riffelmaria/smallmammalsclassifier/README.md

 ## Models

 The models provided are built using the OpenSoundscape library (internally uses PyTorch).
 They are trained on an audio dataset of small terrestrial mammal calls.
-The model X achieves approximately X% target recall and Z% target ... in identifying the species groups ....
+The model G2-1-long achieves approximately 25% target recall with an F1-Score of 0.23 in identifying the species groups of small terrestrial mammals.
-The model Y achieves approxiamtely Y% target recall and Z% ...
+The model G2-6-long achieves approxiamtely 79% target recall.
-You can find the training script in train.py.
+You can find deailt for each model in "resources".

-If you want to train your own model, please adjust the parameter .. with this script ... before executing train.py...
+If you want to train your own model, please adjust the parameter with the SetParameters script before executing train.py.

 ## Contributing